-In the questionnaire we included an initial block of variables that allows us to identify the most relevant characteristics of those who make up the sample.
+In the questionnaire we included an initial block of variables that allows us to identify the most relevant characteristics of those who make up the sample (see in Table 1).
 Specifically, we know the gender, age, marital status, type of High School and the average marks achieved, the degree of command in computer studies and their main software applications, the availability of a computer in the home and Internet access and the average time of daily computer use, both for study and leisure.
-The sample was extracted from undergraduate students of EHEA degrees.
-They are of an average age of 19.9 years, 54.7 % are female, 66.6 % studied in state schools and had Good or above in High School grades.
-The great majority of them (95.3%) have Internet access at home, and they mainly use the Microsoft Office pack.
-68.4% of the students spend more than an hour per day on Internet-leisure, and almost half of the sample spends more than an hour per day on Internet-study.
+Sample extracted of undergraduate students at EHEA degrees.